alisawuffles/academic-kickstart-old/content/authors/admin/_index.md

   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: alisa@u.northwestern.edu
+email: alisaliu@cs.washington.edu

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: []
 ---

 Hi there!
-I am a second-year PhD student in computer science at the University of Washington, advised by [Yejin Choi](https://homes.cs.washington.edu/~yejin/) and [Noah Smith](https://homes.cs.washington.edu/~nasmith/).
+I am a second-year PhD student in computer science at the [University of Washington](https://www.cs.washington.edu/), advised by [Yejin Choi](https://homes.cs.washington.edu/~yejin/) and [Noah Smith](https://homes.cs.washington.edu/~nasmith/).
+I do research in natural language processing.

-Previously, I graduated in June 2020 from [Northwestern University](https://www.northwestern.edu/) with majors in computer science and math.
-There, I was super fortunate to work in the fields of natural language processing and computer audition with Professor [Doug Downey](https://users.cs.northwestern.edu/~ddowney/), Professor [Bryan Pardo](https://users.cs.northwestern.edu/~pardo/), and Dr. [Prem Seetharaman](https://pseeth.github.io/).
+I graduated in June 2020 from [Northwestern University](https://www.northwestern.edu/) with majors in computer science and math.
+There, I was super fortunate to learn about the world of research through natural language processing and computer audition with Professor [Doug Downey](https://users.cs.northwestern.edu/~ddowney/), Professor [Bryan Pardo](https://users.cs.northwestern.edu/~pardo/), and Dr. [Prem Seetharaman](https://pseeth.github.io/).